 In mapping, we are calculating and describing—in both quantitative and spatial terms—all that the ocean does for us today, so we can ensure what the ocean will do for us tomorrow.

 We will declare success only when the language of ocean wealth is integrated in government, business and conservation thinking, when partnerships develop across these varied interests and when a culture of stewardship prevails.

-Tourism for Tomorrow Innovation Award Finalist
+Tourism for Tomorrow Innovation Award Winner

 Explore This Section

 These organizations provide invaluable support for the work of Mapping Ocean Wealth with lead support provided by The Lyda Hill Foundation and The World Bank (Caribbean).

 Image credits: © Tim Calver; © Bridget Besaw; © Jeff Yonover;